 Plus, while Grayson Highlands may not have those adorable hairy coos, they certainly have equally cute wild ponies!

-What are the most European cities in America in your opinion?
+What are the most European cities in the United States of America in your opinion?
 Which would you most like to visit?